Schweinepriester/github-profile-achievements/README.md

 This repository attempts to list them all.

 **2022-06-09:** GitHub [announced more Achievements](https://github.blog/2022-06-09-introducing-achievements-recognizing-the-many-stages-of-a-developers-coding-journey/), but without specific criteria.
+If you see something not listed here, please open an issue :)

 ## Achievements